Walking & Hiking Trails on the Scenic Byway

 - Crosslake City Trail: Daggett Pine Rd. off CSAH #66.
 Offering scenic rolling hills, this paved path for pedestrians and bicyclists runs along the north side of Dagget Pine Rd. past the Crosslake Park, Playground, Library and Community Center.
 Starting at the Community Center begins over 3 mi. of natural hiking trails.
 In the winter these trails are transformed into great cross country skiing routes.
 A great stretch for the legs any time of year.

-- Historic Fire Tower Built in 1934, the fire tower is listed on the national register of historic towers.
+- Paul M. Thiede Fire Tower Park Built in 1934, the fire tower is listed on the national register of historic towers.
 Once a work site for forest rangers scanning the trees for signs of fire, it has recently been fenced up by the Brainerd DNR office citing a determination that it was now unsafe.
 The long-term plan for the tower site use is "not yet determined".
 But parking and picnic facilities welcome travelers to this site.
 An interpretive panel at the trailhead shares Paul Bunyan’s whimsical tale about fire towers and how Paul, Babe and the giant bees worked together to create the very first.
 Travelers may still walk from the parking lot to the fire tower but access to the tower is now fenced off.

 - Paul Bunyan State Trail: With gentle hills and scenic panoramas, the Paul Bunyan Scenic Byway meets the Paul Bunyan State Trail–a rails to trails project–at four locations.
 The terrain ranges from flat and open to hilly and scenic.
 By Spring of 2010 all 110 miles of the Paul Bunyan Trail will be continuously paved from Brainerd (including paved trail access to the Crow Wing State Park) to Bemidji.